This product review article is all about the Syntha-6 Cold Stone Creamery® Protein Powder I bought & used recently.

 They’re not ‘top of the food chain’-type numbers in the protein powder space, but they’re gettin’ there.

-Also keep in mind that crappy &/or bad-tasting protein powders that get low ratings can get off the market by their manufacturers, so we often only come across protein products with decent to excellent ratings.
+Also keep in mind that crappy &/or bad-tasting protein powders that get low ratings can get taken off the market by their manufacturers, so we often only come across protein products with decent to excellent ratings.

 Thus by comparison, the buyer review scores of the available protein powders that you do see tend to be higher than other fitness products, like cheap rowing machines for example.